JUNE 22 - BIRTHS

 Danish veterinarian who in 1897 discovered Brucella abortus (Bang's bacillus), the causative agent of contagious abortion in cattle and of brucellosis (undulant fever) in human beings.
 Bang's teaching, with the introduction of antiseptics, represented a watershed in veterinary surgery.
 Although long recognized in human medicine, antiseptics had been met with little attention by veterinaries.
 Bang was instrumental in showing that tuberculosis could be transmitted by cow's milk and in developing isolation techniques.
 He was the first to use tuberculin, discovered by Robert Koch in 1890, on cattle.
 He used it diagnostically, rather than therapeutically, as a means for liberating livestock of tuberculosis and to create clean breeding centres.

-German mathematician whose synthesis of geometry as the study of the properties of a space that are invariant under a given group of transformations, known as the Erlanger Programm, profoundly influenced mathematical development.
+Christian Felix Klein was a German mathematician whose synthesis of geometry as the study of the properties of a space that are invariant under a given group of transformations, known as the Erlanger Programm, profoundly influenced mathematical development.
 He created the Klein bottle, a one-sided closed surface.
 A Klein bottle cannot be constructed in Euclidean space.
 It is best pictured as a cylinder looped back through itself to join with its other end.
 However this is not a continuous surface in 3-space as the surface cannot go through itself without a discontinuity.
 It is possible to construct a Klein bottle in non-Euclidean space.
-[Image right: source]

 Fritz Richard Schaudinn was a German zoologist and microbiologist who, with dermatologist Erich Hoffmann, discovered (1905) the spirochaete which causes syphilis, Spirochaeta pallida, now known as Treponema pallidum.
 Schaudinn determined the amoebic nature of tropical dysentery, worked on trypanosomes (flagellated protozoans which include the causal agent of African sleeping sickness, an infection of the bloodstream) and researched malaria.
 He also demonstrated that human hookworm infection is contracted through the skin of the feet.
 He made important contributions to zoology and helped develop protozoology as an experimental science.
 He also discovered the alternation of generations in Foraminifera and Coccidae.«

-Canadian geologist, who was the "Father of Canadian Geology."
-With his uncle's coal and copper-smelting business in Wales, he made geologic maps of coalfields in Wales.
-His practice of geology arose from a desire to understand the sources of coal and ores.
+Canadian geologist, known as the “Father of Canadian Geology.”
+While working in Wales at his uncle's coal and copper-smelting business, he made geologic maps of coalfields in Wales, pursuing a desire to understand the sources of coal and ores.
 He noted the relationship between the underlying clay layers and fossil tree roots with local coal beds.
 This substantiated the theory that coal beds are formed in place.
-When he began as director (1842-69) of the new Geological Survey of Canada, its geology was virtually unknown.
-He produced the monumental Report on the Geology of Canada (1863) which recorded 20 years of research, fieldwork, plotting maps, preparing reports, and examining fossil and mineral specimens.
+When he founded the Geological Survey of Canada, the country's geology was virtually unknown.
+He served as its director (1842-69) and produced the monumental Report on the Geology of Canada (1863), recording 20 years of his research, fieldwork, mapping, reports, and examation of fossil and mineral specimens.
+He was knighted by Queen Victoria.
+Canada's highest mountain is named for him.

 English inventor whose ticket printing and numbering machine pioneered a system of fare collection in the development of the railways.
 While working for the Newcastle and Carlisle Railway, he found handwriting the tickets irksome and delaying, and it occurred to him that the work could be done by a machine.
 He evolved a process for preparing receipts in advance, serial numbering all the tickets (for accountability of monies collected), and inventing a basic stamping system on wooden blocks.
 Edmondson's early wooden dating presses were developed into iron ones and mass produced.
 By 1843, twenty-seven English companies, and the Paris and Rouen railway were using the system, which had now become the standard one to adopt.